Virginsubjects/StageDUT/README.md

 When the application starts it lets the user browse the local file system so that he selects a file which will be colorized.
 The directory of this file must contain a concerns folder.
 In the concerns folder each file lists the words of each concern, one per line.
+However at the top of this file, at the very first line, it must contains the name of one color, written in uppercase.

 ## Quick Overview